frederic-perez/AmE-dictionary/dictionary.md

 __relief__ :two::hammer: _Iran continues to insist on instant and total relief from sanctions._ _Monetary relief._
 __relieve__ _v_ _Dave had been relieved of his duties._
 __reliever__
-__relinquish__ _v_
-__relinquish__ _v_ :six: If you relinquish something, you let it go.
+__relinquish__ _v_ :seven: If you relinquish something, you let it go.
 You relinquish control of the army when you resign as general.
 You relinquish your plan to sneak into town when your parents find out what's going on. _To relinquish the throne._
 __relish<sup>1</sup>__ _n_ :four: __1__ Great enjoyment. _Syn_ enjoy, delight in, love, like, adore, be pleased by _Harvey seems to relish fame._ __2__ A condiment eaten with plain food to add flavor. _Aunts were canning peaches and zucchini relish._
 __relish<sup>2</sup>__ _v_ :four: __1__ Enjoy greatly. __2__ _archaic_ Make pleasant to the taste; add relish to.
 __relocate__ _v_ _They plan to relocate to Denver soon._